gs1/GS1_DigitalLink_Resolver_CE/README.md

 The service will then be available at http://localhost:8080

 The API is available with Open API (Swagger) documentation at http://localhost:3000/api/

+### Postman documentation for the API can be found at: https://documenter.getpostman.com/view/10078469/2sA3JKeNb2

 ## What should I do next?
 1. **Try it out**: To do this, use the 'setup_test.py' script in the tests folder to add some test data to the database and test Resolver.
 Indeed, we recommend you read through - then step through - the heavily documented test suite which will give you examples of creating / reading / deleting entries using the API, and observing behaviour through the Resolver front-end service.